AdobeDocs/experience-manager-65.it-IT/help/assets/interactive-videos.md

 ## Video interattivo in azione {#interactive-video-in-action}

-Per vedere un video interattivo e commerciabile in azione, fai clic su [Live Demos](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/live-demos.html), scorri fino all’intestazione **[!UICONTROL Supporti]** acquistabili sulla pagina, quindi fai clic sul video acquistabile.
+To see an interactive, shoppable video in action, click [Live Demos](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/live-demos.html), scroll to the **[!UICONTROL Shoppable Media]** heading on the page, then click the shoppable video.

 * Durante la riproduzione, quando i prodotti vengono utilizzati nel video, il prodotto identico appare a destra come una miniatura.